Photo credit: VFS Digital Design

 — The Agile Manifesto

 The initial client response was overwhelmingly positive.
-This new process meant fewer hours trying to conjure up a detailed scope for a project they had difficulty envisioning in the first place.
+Using the Scrum web development process meant fewer hours trying to conjure up a detailed scope for a project they had difficulty envisioning in the first place.
 And it was comforting for them to know they could change the requirements at any time, as long as they stayed within their budget (or paid more).
 Adopting Scrum made the initial estimating almost painless and eased the development process, resulting in far fewer hiccups than previous projects managed with the waterfall model.

 The individual stories varied in size and scope.
 For example, the story for the visual design of the home page was rather broad and loosely defined.
 The inventory management feature, however, was broken down into four smaller stories, one for each sprint, to accommodate its complexity.
 The success of the site depended largely on this one feature, it required the ability to sell limited quantities of highly desirable items without overcommitting any stock to customer shopping carts.
 What these stories had in common is that each one would result in a tangible deliverable that could be reviewed and tested by both our team and the client to address address any shortcomings or failures as quickly as possible.